-A required leave of absence may be required under either of the following:
+A customized plan for remediation is at the discretion of the Program Director with consultation of Program faculty and may be required under either of the following:

 - 1. A student fails a clinical education course by receiving a grade of F; - 2.
 A student requires 2 or more practical re-examinations in a single course; - 3.
 A student exhibits a significant breach in professional conduct standards as described in the essentials functions policy, professional behaviors policy, ethical standards or fails to adhere to safety standards; - 4.
 Demonstrates behaviors, mental impairments, or physical impairments that the faculty have determined could limit the student's ability to provide adequate and safe care in the clinic and or participation in the classroom, (refer to the University's involuntary withdrawal policy)